middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Middle Temple Gardens

-Photograph of storm damage in Middle Temple Garden (MT/19/PHO/10/17/15), taken after the 1987 storm which took down London plane trees (Platanus x hispanica) at the embankment end of the garden.
+Photographs of storm damage in Middle Temple Garden (MT/19/PHO/10/17/15), taken after the 1987 storm which took down London plane trees (Platanus x hispanica) at the embankment end of the garden.
 This photograph shows the ripped-up root of the tree looking north towards Hall and the Library.
 London plane trees are a hybrid of American sycamore and Oriental plane trees.

 <param ve-image
        label="1987 storm damage"